Contents

 Projects must report a list of all input variables used in the net CO2e removal calculation and their uncertainties, including:

 The uncertainty information should at least include the minimum and maximum values of a variable.
-More detailed uncertainty information should be provided if available, as outlined in Section 2.5.7 of the Isometric Standard.
+More detailed uncertainty information should be provided if available, as outlined in the Isometric Standard.

 In addition, a sensitivity analysis that demonstrates the impact of each input parameter’s uncertainty on the final net CO2e uncertainty must be provided.
 Details of the sensitivity analysis method must be provided such that a third party can reproduce the results.
 Input variables may be omitted from an uncertainty analysis if they contribute to a < 1% change in the net CO2e removal.
 For all other parameters, information about uncertainty must be specified.